johndgiese/dotvim/README.md

 * CTRLp - lets you browse files really quickly
 * ... a few other little ones

-F5 is my universal "run file" key, and "SHIFT-F5" is my debug file key.
+,5 is my universal "run file" key, and "SHIFT-,5" is my debug file key.
 These are loose terms.
-Here is a list of files and what F5 does for each of them.
+Here is a list of files and what ,5 does for each of them.
-* python   -- F5 runs file (in vipy plugin)
+* python   -- ,5 runs file (in vipy plugin)
-* xml      -- S-F5 formats using xmllint (requires xmllint)
+* xml      -- S-,5 formats using xmllint (requires xmllint)
-* html     -- F5 opens in a browser (requires xmllint)
+* html     -- ,5 opens in a browser (requires xmllint)
-* latex    -- F5 converts to a dvi and opens it in a viewer (requires Miketex)
+* latex    -- ,5 converts to a dvi and opens it in a viewer (requires Miketex)
-* c        -- F5 compiles code with make (Linux only), S-F5 runs a.out
+* c        -- ,5 compiles code with make (Linux only), S-,5 runs a.out
-* markdown -- F5 generates an html file with the same name (i.e. test.mkd      -- > test.html) and then opens it in chrome
+* markdown -- ,5 generates an html file with the same name (i.e. test.mkd -- > test.html) and then opens it in chrome (linux only, need markdown filter [sudo apt-get install markdown])

 # Maintaining your repo
 The structure of this vimrc setup allows easy cross platform use and easy updating of your plugins.
 This comes at a cost of it being a little more complicated to maintain (but overall much faster and stable).
 Here are a few notes that may help you.